ezzing/3DLayout-documentation/README.md

         power: the power of the module
     }

-#### getModulesSructureByArea
+#### getModulesStructureByArea

-    layout.getModulesSructureByArea(id, callback);
+    layout.getModulesStructureByArea(id, callback);

 returns a JSON with an array of modules for a given area.id

 The data for each module in the array is:

     {
-        x: x position of the module in meters (with origin in the building center),
+        x: x position of the module in Area system coords,
-        y: y position of the module in meters (with origin in the building center),
+        y: y position of the module in Area system coords,
         col: column to which the module belongs,
         row: row to which the module belongs,,
         rX: rotation of the module in the X axis (inclination),